zhsun0357/redundant_structured_light/README.md

 In `MRF` folder, we incldue the scripts for Markov-Random-Field based spatial context decoder.

-In `` folder, we include the scripts for Convolution-Neural-Network based spatial context decoder.
+In `sl_coding_denoising` folder, we include the scripts for Convolution-Neural-Network based spatial context decoder.

 Otherwise, the basic ZNCC decoder is used (https://openaccess.thecvf.com/content_cvpr_2018/html/Mirdehghan_Optimal_Structured_Light_CVPR_2018_paper.html).